Blockchain technology has introduced new methods of thinking about asset security and stores of value. Let’s look at a few instances of what we mean.

 What Is Flow’s Consumer Onboarding?

 Flow makes it easier for consumers to use and create applications on the network.
 First, Flow allows human-readable security messages.
-These messages inform users what permissions they give for transaction authorization.
+These messages inform users what permissions they give for transaction authorisation.
 Also, the messages notify users of what kind of changes a transaction can make.

 Lastly, the Flow network allows companies, brands, and influencers to engage with their fans directly.
 With the use of NFTs and the scalability of the blockchain, these content partners can sell their digital assets with built-in ownership tracking.